JaredTPonting/Chess/README.md

 ## How to Play

 - The game will open a Pygame window where you can play chess using your mouse.
-- Left-click to select a piece, and drag it to desired square.
+- Left-click to select a piece, and left-click again to move it to a valid square.
 - The game alternates between white and black turns, checking for legal moves.

 ## Game Rules Implemented

 - **Standard moves** for all pieces (pawns, knights, bishops, rooks, queens, kings)
 - **Checks and checkmates** are detected and enforced
-- **Stalemate detection**
+- **Pawn promotion** when a pawn reaches the last rank

 ### Missing Features (WIP)